 Figure 9-xx1—P2P Group Information field format

 The P2P Group ID subfield identifies the P2P group for which the traffic characteristics are described by this element.
+The P2P Group ID subfield shall be reserved when the QoS Characteristics element that carries the P2P Group Information field is contained in an SCS Descriptor element in an SCS Request frame with the Request Type field set to 0 (Add).

 The Number Of P2P STAs subfield indicates the number of the P2P STAs, excluding the STA that sends the QoS Characteristics element (i.e., TXSPG requesting STA), that are members of the P2P group for which traffic characteristics described by this element apply.

-The P2P STA AID List field, if present, contains one or more AID12 subfields corresponding to the AID12 values of the STAs that are members of the P2P group and for which the traffic characteristics are described by this element.
+The P2P STA AID List field, if present, contains one or more AID12 subfields corresponding to the AID12 values of the associated STAs that are members of the P2P group and for which the traffic characteristics are described by this element.

 The AID12 subfield is encoded as defined in Table 9-46i (AID12 subfield encoding) and has a value between 1 and 2006.